-Checking out remote branches as submodules means that your local branches are in a detached head state, since the submodule points to a specific commit.
-As long as you are not making any modifications in a certain repository, this is not a problem.
-If during your development changes are made to the corresponding upstream branch, you can simply navigate to this repository and check out the updated version (example NEMS):
+Checking out remote branches means that your local branches are in a detached state, since you cannot commit directly to a remote branch.
+As long as you are not making any code modifications, this is not a problem.
+If during your development work changes are made to the corresponding upstream branch, you can simply navigate to this repository and check out the updated version:

 '''

-cd NEMS

 git remote update

-git checkout upstream/gmtb/ccpp
+git checkout upstream/master

 cd ..

 '''

-However, if you are making changes in a repository (submodule or main repository), you must create a local branch, for example in NEMSfv3gfs:
+However, if you are making code changes, you must create a local branch.

-'''

 git checkout -b my_local_development_branch

+Once you are ready to contribute the code to the upstream repository, you need to create a PR (see next section).
+In order to do so, you first need to create your own fork of this repository (see previous section) and configure your fork as an additional remote destination, which we typically label as origin.
+For example:

 '''

-Once you are ready to contribute the code to the upstream repository, you need to create a pull request (PR; see next section).
-In order to do so, you will use your own fork of this repository (see previous section) and configure your fork as an additional remote destination, which we typically label as origin.
-For the same example NEMSfv3gfs:

-'''

-git remote add origin https://github.com/YOUR_GITHUB_USER/NEMSfv3gfs git remote update
+git remote add origin https://github.com/YOUR_GITHUB_USER/ccpp-physics git remote update

 '''